simp/simp-doc/docs/user_guide/Certificates.rst

 Obtaining Official Certificates
 -------------------------------

-All SIMP systems must have :term:`Public Key Infrastructure (PKI)` keypairs generated for the server.
-These keys reside in the ``/etc/puppet/keydist`` directory and are served to the clients over the Puppet protocol.
+All SIMP systems must have :term:`Public Key Infrastructure` (PKI) keypairs generated for the server.
+These keys reside in the ``/etc/puppet/environments/simp/keydist`` directory and are served to the clients over the Puppet protocol.

 .. note::